Compression

 - When we import the

-module we make the alphanumeric encoding available. - The result of encoding a
+text_codecs.alphanumericmodule we make the alphanumeric encoding available. - The result of encoding a

-.
-Two functions are defined: encode
+Now look at text_codecs/alphanumeric.py.
+Two functions are defined: encode (which converts text

-(which converts bits into text).
+into bits) and decode (which converts bits into text).
 Then we register the codec so that later requests

 to encode or decode can use it.